Athol Daily News - The Pioneer School Committee recommends the state Warwick Community School - Mash Viral

 NORTHFIELD – After nearly a year of discussion about the fate of Warwick Community School, the Pioneer Valley Regional School District School Committee voted on Thursday to recommend the State Education Commissioner to close elementary school.

-The 7-5 vote was opposed by the school committee members, Patricia Shearer from Northfield, Abigail Pratt from Leyden and all three Warwick members.
+The 7-5 vote was opposed to school committee members, Patricia Shearer from Northfield, Abigail Pratt from Leyden and all three Warwick members.

-The closure is pending until Primary and Secondary Education Commissioner Jeffrey C. Riley (DESE) takes effect on June 30, 2020.
-The decision is made almost a year after the committee decided to close Pearl Rhodes Elementary School in Leyden.
+The closure is still pending until Commissioner for Primary and Secondary Education Jeffrey C. Riley (DESE) takes effect on June 30, 2020.
+The decision is made almost a year after the committee’s decision to close Pearl Rhodes Elementary School in Leyden.

 “This model clearly doesn’t work for small towns,” said Jessica Marshall, Warwick School Committee member.
 “This problem is bigger than WCS and requires creative thinking to solve it.”